Flexible Moral Hazard Problems with Adverse Selection: Optimality of Single Full-range Contracts

 Suppose there exists $a^{*}\in [\underline{c},\overline{c}]^2$, $m^{*}\in \mathbb{R}^2$ and $\mu^{\tilde{P}}\in \Delta([\underline{x},\overline{x}])^2$ such that the menu $M_{\tilde{P}}:=(a^{*},m^{*},R_F,\mu^{\tilde{P}})\in \mathcal{F}$ takes the form of a single full-range contract (i.e., $K_0'(\alpha_0^{*}) = K_1'(\alpha_1^{*})$), and optimally solves \eqref{OSC-eq2}.
 For $t\in \{0,1\}$, let $\mu_t^{P}$ denote the distribution that attains the concavification value $\Theta(\alpha_t^{*})$, i.e., it holds that $\int c(x) \mu_t^{P}(dx) = \alpha_t^{*}$ and $\int x\mu_t^{P}(dx) = \Theta(\alpha_t^{*})$.
 Take $\mu^{P}: = (\mu_0^{P},\mu_1^{P})$.
 Define $M_P := (a^{*},m^{*},R_F,\mu^P)$.
 We have that $M_P$ is feasible since it is a menu involving full-range contracts.
 Furthermore, the value of the objective function of \eqref{OSC-eq1} given menu $M_P$ is given by

 which is equal to the optimal value of problem \eqref{OSC-eq2}.
 Hence, $M_P$ optimally solves \eqref{OSC-eq1}. \end{proof}

-Theorem \ref{OSC-th1} follows from that in the problem with effort function $\Theta^{-1}(\cdot)$, the effort needed for production is point-wise lower than the problem with effort function $c(\cdot)$.
-Intuitively, the principal's optimal profit in the former problem is no smaller than that from the latter one.
-On the other hand, the principal can achieve the same amount of profit by providing the same single full-range contract in both problems.
-Hence, if a single full-range contract is optimal to the former problem, it must be optimal to the latter one.
+Theorem \ref{OSC-th1} follows from the observation that, under the effort function $\Theta^{-1}(\cdot)$, the effort required for production is point-wise lower than under $c(\cdot)$.
+Intuitively, the principal's optimal profit in the former problem is at least as large as in the latter.
+Moreover, the principal can achieve the same amount of profit by providing the same single full-range contract in both problems.
+Therefore, if a single full-range contract is optimal in the former problem, it must be optimal in the latter.

-Alternatively, we can think about Theorem \ref{OSC-th1} as a result driven by the idea that it is less beneficial for the principal to provide contracts with truncated ranges when the effort function is non-convex.
-Given a menu that takes the form of a single full-range contract and a potentially non-convex effort function $c(\cdot)$, the principal can reach the same profit level as would be obtainable under the effort function $\Theta^{-1}(\cdot)$, since full-range contracts allow the principal to recommend any output distribution to the agent.
-On the other hand, given a menu that involves contracts with truncated ranges, when the cost function is $c(\cdot)$, the principal might not be able to attain the profit that can be reached with the effort function $\Theta^{-1}(\cdot)$.
-For example, if $c(\cdot)$ is non-convex, a truncated contract range restricts the output distributions that can be implemented, thereby reducing the profit that the principal can achieve.
+Alternatively, Theorem \ref{OSC-th1} can be viewed as reflecting the idea that truncated ranges are less beneficial for the principal when the effort function is non-convex.
+With a menu that takes the form of a single full-range contract and a potentially non-convex effort function $c(\cdot)$, the principal can reach the same profit level as would be obtainable under the convexified effort function $\Theta^{-1}(\cdot)$, since full-range contracts allow the principal to recommend any output distribution to the agent.
+By contrast, given a menu that involves contracts with truncated ranges, the profit that can be reached under $c(\cdot)$ may be smaller than under $\Theta^{-1}(\cdot)$.
+For instance, if $c(\cdot)$ is non-convex, the truncations of contract ranges limit the output distributions that can be implemented, thereby reducing the principal's achievable profit.